OkosunLab/SnakemakePipelines/README.md

 conda env create -n snakemake -f /data/BCI-OkosunLab/Environments/anaconda3/20240513.snakemake.8.11.3.yml
 ```

-### Running The Pipeline
+### Running A Pipeline

 Copy a version of the current pipeline, config.yaml and envs folder into your project directory.
 This ensures we have a copy of the exact pipeline you ran to generate your data, in case the pipeline is updated.

-Adjust the values in the config file as you see fit.
+Adjust the values in the config file as you see fit (these should be described in the file and in the repo for the subfolders.

 Open a screen session and navigate to your project directory: